safespring/web/content/career/2024-09-software-engineer-integrations.md

 ### We believe you have:

 - Expert level on development of integration technologies and microservices like REST-APIs, message queues and database technologies using Golang
-- ery good coding skills in Go and extensive knowledge about existing libraries/frameworks, and their mapping to use cases.
+- Very good coding skills in Go and extensive knowledge about existing libraries/frameworks, and their mapping to use cases.

 ### It’s beneficial if you have: